damatgre/ixian-computer-think/README.md

   undefined

   ## Usage
-  Greg
+  No idea.

+  ## Credits
+  Me

+  ## Tests
+  no clue

+  ## Questions
+  Email me with any questions: gregdamato2@gmail.com

+  Find me on GitHub: [damatgre](https://github.com/damatgre)

   ## License
   This application is covered by the MIT license.

   ## Contributing
-  Greg

-  ## Tests
-  Greg

-  ## Questions
-  Greg

-  Find me on GitHub: [undefined](https://github.com/undefined)

-  Email me with any questions: undefined<br /><br />
+  Me